-Microsoft In Talks To Buy Teen Fave TikTok As Trump Ramps Up Pressure
+Trump Says He'll Ban TikTok From U.S. As Soon As Saturday

 His statement was also a response to competition from Facebook.
 The social media giant plans to launch a feature similar to TikTok next month.
 It is reportedly offering hundreds of thousands of dollars to lure TikTok stars to its service.

-Mayer called Facebook's forthcoming feature a "copycat" service "disguised as patriotism and designed to put an end to our very presence in the US."
+Mayer called Facebook's forthcoming feature a "copycat" service "disguised as patriotism and designed to put an end to our very presence in the U.S."

 NPR's Shannon Bond contributed to this report.